County Attorney Tom Johnson and Assistant County Attorney Tom Frost visit the site of the nation’s first child advocacy center in Huntsville, Alabama.

 CornerHouse receives Community Leadership Award from Hennepin County Attorney Amy Klobuchar.

-CornerHouse commemorates 20 years at Annual Meeting.
+CornerHouse commemorates 20 years at the Annual Meeting.
 CornerHouse presents first showing of "Healing Young Lives" DVD telling the CornerHouse story.